 We were joined by some others including Fred Theobald.
 A gent joined in and asked what our impressions were of Neil Trebble?
 Fred didn't take long to tell him that he was utter crap (or something as derogatory, only for it to turn out to be our forwards Dad!
 It made the rest of us laugh anyway.

-We stood in the away end and watched Boro take a real hammering against a very good Cambridge side.
+We stood in the away end and watched Boro take a real hammering against a very good Cambridge side with only an Andy Ritchie goal to cheer us.
 It helped that we weren't very good too.
 At full time Chewy and I got detached from the rest of the travellers on the bus, and for some reason I mistook where we were meant to meet.
 For the next forty minutes we went this way and that, across the common, up the road and everywhere we could think of.
 Things were getting desperate as it was before the days of mobile phones and we only had about thirty quid between us.

 Eventually we were found by our kind colleagues.
 Baz was wetting himself, but the rest of the bus were very silent.
 We arrived back on Falsgrave for much needed beers around 9pm.
 I can recall it like yesterday as Pete Wilson was walking to the Commy as we jumped off.
 Some kids were collecting for Guy Fawkes and 'penny for the Guy'.
 Pete told them they were too early.
 Happy days!